What a Fool Believes: Certifications

-Other versions by Loggins and McDonald
+Other versions by Loggins and McDonald or the Doobie Brothers

-A live version appears on Loggins' 1980 album Kenny Loggins Alive.
-Loggins' original version switches several of the gender pronouns, so that it is sung largely from the perspective of the woman in the encounter.
+In 1978, Warner Brothers released a 12-inch single disco version by the Doobie Brothers (backed with "Don't Stop to Watch the Wheels"), which peaked at number 40 on Billboard's National Disco Action chart in April 1979.
+Mixed by disco record producer Jim Burgess, at 5:31 the song is considerably longer than the 3:41 versions on the 7-inch single and the Minute by Minute LP.
+The 12-inch version also has a more pronounced bass-driven drumbeat.

 A reissue of the single was released in 1987 credited to the Doobie Brothers featuring Michael McDonald.
-It was included on McDonald's 1986 compilation album Sweet Freedom and was credited here as Michael McDonald with the Doobie Brothers.
-It reached No. 57 on the UK Singles Chart in January 1987.
+It was included on McDonald's compilation album Sweet Freedom (1986) and was credited as Michael McDonald with the Doobie Brothers.
+It reached No. 57 on the UK singles chart in January 1987.

-There is a Loggins/McDonald live duet on Loggins' 1993 album Outside: From the Redwoods.